Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

 In conventional hypothesis testing, the discrimination is done using two-outcome measurements (tests): given $n$ copies of the unknown state, we perform a global measurement defined by the POVM elements $(M_n, N_n)$ where $N_n = \id - M_n$.
 Upon obtaining the first outcome of the measurement we guess $\rho$, and upon obtaining the second outcome we guess $\sigma$.
 There are then two types of errors that can be made here: either incorrectly guessing $\sigma$, which is known as the \emph{type I error} and whose probability is

 or incorrectly guessing $\rho$, which is known as the \emph{type II error}, denoted

-We will omit the measurement in the notation and simply use $\alpha_n$ and $\beta_n$ to refer to the two errors.
+We will omit the measurement in the notation and simply use $\alpha_n$ and $\beta_n$ to refer to the two error probabilities.
 When more and more copies of the unknown state are available, we expect the errors to vanish asymptotically: $\alpha_n \sim \exp(-n A)$ and $\beta_n \sim \exp(-n B)$ for some exponents $A$ and $B$.\footnote{We use the notation $\alpha_n \sim \exp(-n A)$ to denote the fact that $-\frac1n \log \alpha_n = A + o(1)$.} Determining these exponents and understanding the optimal trade-offs between them is the key goal of the study of hypothesis testing.

 The key modification that we will consider here is to allow a third measurement outcome which represents an inconclusive discrimination --- in other words, an abstention instead of making a guess.
 We then consider three-outcome tests of the form $(M_n, N_n, \id - M_n - N_n)$.
-Conditioned on a conclusive measurement outcome --- that is, on \emph{not} obtaining the third outcome --- the two discrimination errors are now
+Here, a guess is only made when the measurement yields a conclusive outcome, and thus a natural figure of merit is the probability of error when the third outcome is \emph{not} obtained.
+This is quantified by the conditional error probabilities

-The implementation of this form of hypothesis testing in practice is conceptually very easy: we perform our measurement and, if an inconclusive outcome is obtained, simply repeat the whole procedure.
-However, the need for this repetition means that additional care needs to be taken when comparing the performance of this probabilistic form of hypothesis testing with conventional state discrimination.
-Namely, we need to consider also the behaviour of the probability of the measurement yielding a conclusive outcome, which~is
+Such a figure of merit highlights a difference between this setting and conventional hypothesis testing, as the latter is always conclusive.
+In order to compare the performance of such inconclusive protocols with conventional ones on equal ground, one can easily turn any discrimination scheme with inconclusiveness into a fully conclusive one: perform the measurement and, if an inconclusive outcome is obtained, simply collect more samples and repeat the measurement.
+Of course, the need for this repetition means that additional overheads are incurred in the number of copies of states used in the discrimination procedure.
+To understand the implementation cost of such a probabilistic discrimination scheme, we then need to precisely characterise the behaviour of the probability of the measurement yielding a conclusive outcome, which is